garrandall/popular-music-data/tracks/i-am-by-your-side-corey-hart.md

 Well, I am by your side
 I am by your side, oh
 You can count on me
-Ooh, you can
+Oh you can

 I am by your side
 I am by your side, oh
 You can count on me
-Ooh, you can count on me now
+Oh you can count on me now

 I am by your side
 I said I am by your side